Head to Head Contrast: Aphria (APHA) vs. Its Competitors

 |-48.97%

-This table compares Aphria and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Aphria and its competitors revenue, earnings per share and valuation.

 |Gross Revenue